Satellite applications for infrastructure maintenance in cities

 Stavanger, Norway, 28 September 2017, 13:30 - 15:00

 Nordic Edge Expo is the largest Smart City meeting place in the Nordics.
-It covers a broad range of smart city themes and showcases both best practices and solutions addressing the urban challenges that most cities and communities are facing.
+It covers a broad range of smart city themes and showcases both best practices and solutions addressing the urban challenges that most cities and communities face.

-Also, it will showcase the experience of two cities using satellite-based services to become more efficient and sustainable.
-These experiences will be analysed highlighting the added-value of the satellite-based services, their transferability to other cities, the challenges encountered to use such technologies, and the opportunities to access and improve such services in cities.
+Also, it showcased the experience of two cities using satellite-based services to become more efficient and sustainable.
+These experiences were analysed highlighting the added-value of the satellite-based services used, their transferability to other cities, the challenges encountered to use such technologies, and the opportunities to access and improve satellite services in cities.

-The Session will target local and regional decision makers, private companies, research centres and academia providing smart management solutions in cities.
+The Session targeted local and regional decision-makers, private companies, research centres and academia providing smart management solutions in cities.

-City representatives will be able to value their interest in the solutions presented by their peer, and to understand what would be the costs, challenges and benefits of adopting similar solutions;
+City representatives were able to value their interest in the solutions presented by their peers, and to understand what would be the costs, challenges and benefits of adopting similar solutions;

-Private companies will be able to value the demand for these services in the Nordics, and get familiar with support and funding opportunities to develop new services based on satellites;
+Private companies were able to value the demand for these services in the Nordics, and get familiar with support and funding opportunities to develop new services based on satellites;

-Research centres and academia will be informed of the needs of cities in terms of technologies relying on satellites and will get inspiration for their future R&D activities.
+Research centres and academia were informed of the needs of cities that could be addressed using technologies relying on satellites and will get inspiration for their future R&D activities.

 13:30 - 14:00 Keynotes